MichaIng/DietPi-Docs/docs/software/system_stats.md

     - URL = `http://<your.IP>:5252`
     - Password = `<your software password>` (default: `dietpi`)

-    !!! info ""

-        The default TCP network port has been changed from `8088` to `5252`, making easier to coexist with [InfluxDB](../databases/#influxdb) installations.

-        If you had an early installation of `dietpi-dashboard` and you did not want to make this change, you could continue to use the initial defined port (`8088`).

 === "Directories"

     The DietPi-Dashboard executable and its configuration file can be found at: